Stay at Home Care for Elderly Parents

 00:04 Announcer: Caregiving can sometimes feel like an impossible struggle.
 Caregivers may be torn between taking care of loved ones and trying to maintain balance in life.
 The good news is that it doesn’t have to be that way.
 The Caring Generation with host Pamela D. Wilson is here to focus on the conversation of caring.
 You’re not alone.
 In fact, you are in exactly the right place to share stories and learn tips and resources to help you and your loved ones.
 So now, please welcome the host of the Caring Generation, Pamela D. Wilson.

 00:48 Pamela D. Wilson: This is Pamela D. Wilson, caregiving expert, I am your host.
 You’re listening to the Caring Generation radio program coming to you live from the BBM Global Network channel 100 and TuneIn Radio.
-The Caring Generation focuses on conversations about health, well-being, caring for ourselves and loved ones, all tied together with humor and laughter, that are essential to being a caregiver.
+The Caring Generation focuses on conversations about health, well-being, caring for ourselves and loved ones, all tied together with humor and laughter, which are essential to being a caregiver.
 The topic for this show is Stay at Home care, caring for elderly parents at home, and increasing awareness about the challenges faced by caregivers.
 We’ll talk about ten reasons why stay-at-home care for elderly parents can feel overwhelming.
-And we’ll talk about differences between male and female caregivers.
+And we’ll talk about the differences between male and female caregivers.
 Caring for elderly parents at home results in many challenges faced by caregivers.
 How many of us ever thought we would be caring for elderly parents—to start with—in their homes or providing any type of assistance to help them stay at home?
 Being a caregiver often starts from an unexpected surprise, and it can be a shock for many caregivers.

 02:00 Pamela D. Wilson: We’ll talk about why.
 Our guest for this program is Dr. Christopher Johnson.
 He is a Clinical Professor of Sociology at Texas State University, where he launched a Master’s degree program in dementia and aging studies.
 Before this, he was the director of Gerontology for the University of Louisiana Institute of Gerontology for 27 years.
 Dr. Johnson also spent a year and a half teaching Dementia Studies at the University of Stirling in Scotland.
 He will share information with us about creating a dementia-friendly home for those of you who have elderly parents and loved ones with Alzheimer’s or dementia.
 Whether your loved one still lives at home or resides in a care community.
 He’ll share tips for creating a positive dementia home environment.